objective witnesses of the past

 3.8.
 Making decisions

-plans and compromises are political artefacts shaping history.
+laws, also decisions, plans and compromises are political artefacts shaping history.
 The difference between a law and a decision mainly concerns the way it is enacted, and therefore the authority they have.
-Their generic character appears to be secondarily characterized by the
+Their generic character appears to be secondarily

-such as appointments, are usually subject to general rules, like a collective labour agreement.
+decisions, such as appointments, are usually subject to general rules, like a collective labour agreement.
 In early history, incidental decision making preceded the making of laws, having priority sometimes.
-The next stage is that a government is itself subject to laws.
+The next stage is that a government is itself subject

+or a subordinate.
 In a complex association decision making is complex too and often hierarchical.
 Sometimes decisions at a lower level require consent on a higher level.
 As a consequence, within an association a hierarchy of decisions exists.
-An international treaty is higher
+An international

-than the constitution that in turn has precedence over a law.
+treaty is higher than the constitution that in turn has precedence over a law.
 National laws have precedence above local regulations.
 In case of contradictions, the higher rule prevails.
-If in concrete situations the application of decisions leads to contradictions or obscurities,
+If in concrete situations the application of decisions leads to contradictions

 the second kind are only concerned with the status of the rules of the first kind.
 These determine how laws of the first kind are made or amended, uphold or abolished, pointing out which laws are legal and hence valid within the legal system.
 Apparently, the